How to Bottle Feed a Baby

 - Weaning From Breastmilk to Bottle Feeding

-- Is It Ok to Store Feed in Fridge for Later Use?
+- Is It Alright to Store Feed in the Fridge for Later Use?

-Lactation experts recommend that a mother wait to introduce the bottle to her baby until breastfeeding is completely established and the baby has learnt to latch on perfectly.
-Based on your schedule or the baby’s need for extra nourishment, you can introduce the bottle to your baby.
-It takes a baby at least 2 weeks to be accustomed to feeding from a bottle.
+Lactation experts recommend that mothers wait to introduce feeding bottles to their babies until breastfeeding is completely established and the babies have learnt to latch on perfectly.
+Once breastfeeding is established, you can introduce the bottle to your baby based on your schedule or the baby’s need for extra nourishment.
+It takes a baby at least two weeks to be accustomed to feeding on a bottle.

 Selecting a Feeding Bottle for Your Baby

 Choosing the right bottle for the baby is important.
 If your baby is very young, then start with a slow-flow bottle.
-Once the baby is accustomed to the flow it is time to introduce a bottle with normal flow.
-The best feeding bottles are ones which are BPA (bisphenol-A) and EA (oestrogen activity)-free bottles.
+Once the baby is accustomed to the flow, it is time to introduce a bottle with normal flow.
+The best feeding bottles are the ones which are made of materials that are free from BPA (bisphenol-A) and EA (oestrogen activity).

-Initially a bottle-fed newborn will start by drinking 30-60 ml milk like breastfed babies.
-After 2-3 days the baby’s requirement may increase to 60-90ml.
+Initially, a bottle-fed baby will start by drinking 30-60 ml milk, like breastfed babies.
+After 2-3 days, the baby’s requirement may increase to 60-90ml.
 Also, feeding the baby every 3-4hrs is recommended initially.
 Babies tend to sleep in between feeds for 4-5 hrs, but it’s important that you wake the baby up every 5 hrs for a meal.
-After the first month your baby will increase her intake to 120 ml or so and will need to be fed every 4 hours.
-This will gradually increase to 180-240ml, 4-5 times a day till she reaches the 6th-month mark.
+After the first month, your baby will increase her intake to 120 ml or so and will need to be fed every 4 hours.
+This will gradually increase to 180-240ml, 4-5 times a day until she reaches the 6-month mark.

-Combining breastfeeding and formula-feeding is the perfect way to ensure that your baby gets the best of both.
-If you plan on returning to work, then substituting a few breastfeeds for bottle feeds and later breastfeeding the baby at night will create a good balance.
+Though exclusive breastfeeding has lots of benefits, if you have to start bottle feeding for some reason, then combining breastfeeding and formula-feeding is the perfect way to ensure that your baby gets the best of both.
+If you plan on returning to work, then substituting a few breastfeeds for bottle-feeds and later breastfeeding the baby at night will create a good balance.

-Here are few tips to on how to combine breastmilk and Formula:
+Here are a few tips on how to combine breastmilk and formula:

-- You can drop your daytime feeds slowly and introduce bottle-feeds.
-Doing this gradually will prevent your milk supply from reducing drastically and also prevent breast engorgement.
+- You can drop your daytime feeds slowly and introduce bottle feeds.
+Doing this gradually will prevent your milk supply from reducing drastically and also reduce the chances of breast engorgement.